Galata Tower (Turkish: Galata Kulesi), also called Christea Turris (the “Tower of Christ” in Latin),…

-The original St. Anthony of Padua Church was built in 1725 by the local Italian community of Istanbul, but was later demolished and replaced with the current building which was constructed on the same location.
-The current St. Anthony of Padua, along with its adjacent buildings (known as the St. Antoine Apartmanları) on İstiklal Avenue, was built between 1906 and 1912 in the Venetian Neo-Gothic style, and was likewise edificed by the local Italian community of the city, mostly of Genoese and Venetian descent, who amounted to 40,000 people at the turn of the 20th century.
-The building was designed by the Istanbulite Levantine architect Giulio Mongeri, who also designed many other important buildings in Istanbul and Ankara; such as the Maçka Palas (which houses Armani Café and Gucci) in Nişantaşı and the Neo-Byzantine style Karaköy Palas bank building in Karaköy (Galata), Istanbul; as well as the first headquarters of Türkiye İş Bankası in Ankara.
+When you walk on the famous Istiklal Street in Istanbul, you will see many shopping malls, restaurants and cafes, but in the heart of this street in the Beyoglu district, the Church of St. Anthony of Padua stands out.
+This catholic church contains a large and long hall, and was once the largest catholic church in Istanbul during the Roman Empire and left a great and majestic monument and evidence of the depth of civilizations that the city of Istanbul witnessed.
+The original St. Anthony of Padua Church was built in 1725 by the local Italian community in Istanbul, but was later demolished and replaced by the current St. Anthony of Padua, which was erected on the same site alongside the neighboring buildings on Istiklal Avenue.
+It was developed between 1906 and 1912 in the neo-Gothic style of Venice, as it was also developed by the local Italian community in the city, mostly of Genoese and Venetian origin, who numbered 40,000 at the turn of the twentieth century.
+The building was designed by the Levantine architect of Istanbul (Gulio Mongeri), who also designed many other important buildings in Istanbul and Ankara such as Maçka Palas which houses Armani and Gucci Café in Nişantaşı and the Karaköy Palas Bank building on Neo-Byzantine style in (Karaköy Galata), Istanbul; As well as the first headquarters of the Bank (Türkiye İş Bankası) in Ankara.